DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 You need to create an Azure OpenAI resource in the Azure portal to use AI Assistants for DevExpress Reporting.
 Refer to the following help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

-Once you obtain a private endpoint and an API key, open [EnvSettings.cs](./CS/ReportingApp/EnvSettings.cs) and replace `OPENAI_ENDPOINT` and `OPENAI_APIKEY` values in the code below. `DeploymentName` is a name of your Azure model, for example, `GPT4o`:
+Once you obtain a private endpoint and an API key, register them as `OPENAI_ENDPOINT` and `OPENAI_APIKEY` environment variables.
+The [EnvSettings.cs](./CS/ReportingApp/EnvSettings.cs) reads these settings. `DeploymentName` in this file is a name of your Azure model, for example, `GPT4o`:

 ```cs
 public static class EnvSettings {